mprtcz/LearningReact/src/notes/notes.md

 Variable routes are made with `/:variableName`

 Importing History object in react lets the dev to manipulate the history of the user in the app.

+In case vscode is not importing stuff by default, create jsconfig.js file in the root of the project and past the contents it has now.
+Especially `"checkJs": true,` needs to be there.